 }

-As you can see, Google Maps LatLng use data from team object.
+As you can see, Google Maps LatLng uses data from the team object.

-Step #7: Run and Test Flutter Apps to Android and iOS
+Step #7: Run and Test Flutter Apps on Android and iOS

-To run this Flutter apps to Android, simply click the play button in the Android Studio toolbar.
-Make sure your Android device is connected to your computer and appear in Android Studio Toolbar.
+To run these Flutter apps on Android, simply click the play button in the Android Studio toolbar.
+Make sure your Android device is connected to your computer and appears in the Android Studio Toolbar.

-Here the working Flutter apps on Android device look like.
+Here the working Flutter apps on an Android device look like.

-To run this Flutter apps to the iOS device, at least you must have Apple Developer personal account with your own domain (our example: com.djamware) as a bundle or package.
-Next, open the ios/Runner.xcworkspace in XCode then click Runner in the Project Navigator.
+To run this Flutter app on an iOS device, at least you must have Apple Developer personal account with your own domain (our example: com.djamware) as a bundle or package.
+Next, open the ios/Runner.xcworkspace in XCode, then click Runner in the Project Navigator.

 In Runner.xcodeproj click the Build Settings tab.

-Scroll down and find Signing then choose Development Team to your Apple Developer personal account.
-Now, you can run the Flutter apps to iOS Device from Xcode or Android Studio.
-Here are the Flutter apps on iOS devices look like.
+Scroll down and find Signing, then choose Development Team for your Apple Developer personal account.
+Now, you can run the Flutter apps on iOS devices from Xcode or Android Studio.
+Here is what the Flutter apps on iOS devices look like.

-That it's, the Flutter Tutorial: Create a Native Android and iOS Apps Quickly.
+That's the Flutter Tutorial: Create Native Android and iOS Apps Quickly.
 You can get the full source code from our GitHub.

-That just the basic.
-If you need more deep learning about Flutter, Dart, or related you can take the following cheap course:
+That's just the basics.
+If you need more deep learning about Flutter, Dart, or relate,d you can take the following cheap course:

 Thanks!